MichaelBBrown/Brown_etal_2022_PanAfricanGiraffeSpaceUse/README.md

 browser and highlight the potential impacts of rapidly changing landscapes on animal space-use patterns.

 # Attention
-This paper is currently in review and code is subject to change
+This code is subject to change